A Brief History Of The City of Oshawa

 By 1911, the number of people employed by industrial establishments in Oshawa had risen to 3,220.
 This number was stimulated by the First World War, reaching a peak in 1929.
 Although the Great Depression had a disastrous effect, by 1932 recovery started in Oshawa.
 During this industrial transition, Oshawa's population expanded at a slow but steady rate.

-Late in 1922, the Town of Oshawa annexed a portion of the Township of East Whitby, and on March 8, 1924, with a population of 16,659, Oshawa was elevated to City status.
-The annexation of another 10,415 acres of East Whitby Township in 1951 caused Oshawa's population to jump by over 8,000 persons.
+Late in 1922, the Town of Oshawa annexed a portion of the Township of East Whitby (this was followed by an annexation of another 10,415 acres of East Whitby Township in 1951).

 Between 1933 and 1939, employment continued its recovery from the Depression.
 The Second World War led to a tremendous industrial boom.
 This prosperity has fluctuated moderately, but lasted through to the late 1970's when a downward trend in the Canadian economy caused a decline in the buoyancy of Oshawa's industrial and exporting base.